Cardiovascular Associates of America Expands to the Midwest with New Partner Chicago Cardiology Institute

 Strategic partnership extends Cardiovascular Associates of America Network into Key City of Chicago

-CVAUSA is honored to partner with CCI.
-We are excited to have a presence in the Chicago metropolitan area, which complements our nearby regional partnership with CVM in the Quad Cities.”ORLANDO, FLORIDA, UNITED STATES, October 6, 2022 /EINPresswire.com/ -- Today, Cardiovascular Associates of America (“CVAUSA”), a comprehensive physician management services organization, proudly announces that Chicago Cardiology Institute (“CCI”) has joined the physician-led, national network.
+CVAUSA is honored to partner with Dr. Doshi, and the prestigious and highly dedicated team of cardiovascular specialists and support staff at CCI. ”ORLANDOA, FLORIDA, UNITED STATES, October 6, 2022 /EINPresswire.com/ -- Today, Cardiovascular Associates of America (“CVAUSA”), a comprehensive physician management services organization, proudly announces that Chicago Cardiology Institute (“CCI”) has joined the physician-led, national network.
 This new partnership with CCI broadens CVAUSA’s geographic reach and functional expertise in a leading city by adding ten cardiovascular physicians and ten cardiovascular advanced practice providers who work across three locations in the greater Chicago area.

 — Tim Attebery, CEO of CVAUSA